-Although a personal interview is not required, interested students are encouraged to visit the campus for a tour and presentation and to talk with an admissions counselor.
-Interested students should contact the Admissions Office to schedule a time that is convenient to meet with an admissions counselor.
+Although a personal interview is not required, interested students are encouraged to visit the campus for a tour and presentation and to talk with an enrollment counselor.
+Interested students should contact the Office of Enrollment Services to schedule a time that is convenient to meet with an enrollment counselor.
 Tours are regularly scheduled Monday through Friday at 10 a.m. and 2 p.m., and on Saturdays at 11 a.m.
-Prospective students may sign up for a campus visit online or simply by calling the Admissions Office at one of the numbers above.
+Prospective students may sign up for a campus visit online or simply by calling the Office of Enrollment Services at one of the numbers above.
 Individual tours may be scheduled throughout the year as well.
 The college website provides current information on Saturday open houses and other special events for prospective students.